dbousfie/1026bot/syllabus.md

 We look forward to having YOU in our class and pursuing a journey of learning!

-## Course objectives: what will you learn in this course?
+## Course objectives: what will you learn about in this course?

 (1) We start with learning about some key concepts.
 From there, we focus
     primarily on global politics, including discussion about war,